Fluffernuttersandwich/Better7D2DbyFNS/README.md

 _Caution: Some mods like IDC's Nomad do not work in multiplayer!_

-4. Do both server and all clients need to download this entire Collection for it to work on multiplayer?
+**4. Do both server and all clients need to download this entire Collection for it to work on multiplayer?**

 Yes!
 The community-made POIs need to exist on both server and all clients.